technix/atrament-core/README.md

 #### atrament.game.makeChoice(id)

-Make choice in Ink.
+Make a choice in Ink.
 Wrapper for `atrament.ink.makeChoice`.

 #### atrament.game.defineSceneProcessor(processorFunction)

 Register `processorFunction` for scene post-processing.
-It takes `scene` object as argument by reference:
+It takes the `scene` object as an argument by reference:

 ```
 function processCheckpoint(scene) {